 The just about inedible fruits of Ensete ventricosum look like a cluster of small bananas in leathery, yellow skins.
 A mass of hard globular seeds like black peas is produced inside, nothing like a real banana.
 The fruit is indehiscent, i.e. it doesn’t burst open when ripe.
 Fruits are on the plant in summer to early autumn.

-This (January) photo shows the fruit among dead leaves and bracts, the plant’s life mission accomplished from a single fruiting (Coates Palgrave, 2002; Wikipedia; Van Wyk and Van Wyk, 1997).
+This (January) photo shows the fruit among dead leaves and bracts, the plant’s life cycle and mission accomplished from a single fruiting (Coates Palgrave, 2002; Wikipedia; Van Wyk and Van Wyk, 1997).